Professor Connell Fanning, Director

+An Organisational Development professional, Bríd has over twenty five years’ experience working with blue chip clients to diagnose HRD issues, to develop organisational leaders, and to provide design and implementation services.
+Bríd is a Master Trainer for The Forté Institute’s suite of tools.
 Most recently she was contracted as OD Director for over three years to work closely with the client’s emerging executive team during a time of unprecedented transformation.
 During this time, and in parallel, Bríd was contracted by the Board of a sister company to design and implement a transformative leadership development programme.

 Bríd was the first executive coach in Ireland to be invited for assessment to join the global premier coaching organisation for corporate executive coaching: CoachSource.
 She has been selected onto the Global Executive Coach Panels for Dell, Intel and Google.

 She holds primary degrees in both Agricultural Science from UCD and Psychology from OU, a Post Graduate Diploma from UL in Adult L&D, and a Master’s Degree in Education from University of Sheffield, along with Executive Education Certificates from MIT, Wharton and University of Manchester.